-Staff Students examine the United States defense apparatus in terms of organization, mission, personnel, and relationships among military forces and between the military forces and various branches and departments of the government.
+Students examine the U.S. defense structure in terms of organization, mission, personnel, and relationships among military forces and between the military forces and various branches and departments of the government.
 The United States Army force structure is examined at all levels.
-The complexities and magnitude of operating the defense organization are studied to provide a framework for subsequent Mil S 102 Leadership Theory Spring.
+The complexities and magnitude of operating the defense organization are studied to provide a framework for subsequent instruction.

+Mil \$ 102 Leadership Theory

+Spring.
 1 credit.
 Required.
 Staff.

 This course allows students to develop a basic understanding and appreciation of the theories of social and organizational psychology and behavior as they apply to the military setting.
 Attention is given to leader types, the source and exercise of authority, and the impact of varying styles of leadership on motivation and organization effectiveness.
 The student is introduced to the concepts of integrity, ethics, and professionalism.

 Sophomore Year (Mil S II)

-Mil S 211 Armed Conflict and Society Fall.
+Mil S 321 Armed Conflict and Society

+Fall.
 3 credits.
 Required.
 3 classes each week.
-Presentation by Army, Air Force, Marine Corps, and Navy instructors with guest lecturers, primarily from government and history departments A study of modern warfare that examines the relationship of military strategy to geography, economics, sociology, technology, and national political realities and values; the evolution of warfare, including principles of war, weapons, and associated equipment; and the effects of nuclear weapons and guerrilla warfare on traditional concepts of national strategy.
-Mil S 221 Mapping: Land Navigation Spring.
+Presentation by Army, Marine Corps, Navy, and Air Force instructors with guest lecturers, primarily from government and history departments.
+A study of modern warfare that examines the relationship of military strategy to geography, economics, sociology, technology, and national political realities and values; the evolution of warfare, including principles of war, weapons, and associated equipment; and the effects of nuclear weapons and guerrilla warfare on traditional concepts of national strategy.

+Mil S 222 Mapping: Land Navigation

+Spring.
 1 credit.
 Required.
+Staff.

-Staff This course provides practical knowledge of the various forms of topographic representation.
+This course provides practical knowledge of the various forms of topographic representation.
 Students interpret and use maps in terrain association and land navigation.
 Knowledge of topography is complemented by an orientation on significant environmental influences from physical, social, and climatic factors.
 Portions of the course offer practical experience in land navigation and orienteering.

-Junior Year (Mil S III) Mil S 332 Theory and Dynamics of the Military Team Fall.
+Junior Year (Mil S III)

+Mil S 331 Theory and Dynamics of the Military Team

+Military Team

+Fall.
 2 credits.
 Required.

+Staff.

 After an initial introduction to techniques of presenting briefings, students are provided with a broad understanding of the principles and application of teamwork in military organizations.
 Particular emphasis is given to leadership responsibilities of the commander as the team coordinator.
 Additionally, students have an opportunity to develop an understanding of the roles and contributions of the various branches of the Army in support of the military team.
-Mil S 322 Leadership in Small-Unit Operations Spring.
+Mil S 332 Leadership in Small-Unit Operations Spring.
 2 credits.
 Required.
+Staff.

-Staff This course provides an understanding of the nature of decision making and the tactical application of the military team.
-Through the use of conferences and extensive practical exercises, students develop familiarity with the factors influencing the leader's decisions; the processes of planning, coordinating, and directing the operations of military units to include troop-leading procedures; and development of operation plans and orders Senior Year (Mil S IV) Mil S 424 Contemporary Military Environment I Fall.
+This course provides an understanding of the nature of decision making and the tactical application of the military team.
+Through the use of conferences and extensive practical exercises, students develop familiarity with the factors influencing the leader's decisions; the processes of planning, coordinating, and directing the operations of military units to include troop-leading procedures; and development of operation plans and orders.
+Senior Year (MII S IV) Mil S 441 Contemporary Military Environment I Fall.
 2 credits.
 Required.
 Staff.

 An overview of the functions, responsibilities, and interrelationships between the small-unit leader, the commander, and the staff, using a combat arms battalion as a typical organizational structure.
-Detailed discussions focus on actions of the small-unit leader. communication skills, the military justice and legal system, the threat environment, and the logistical support of the army in the field.
-Mil S 461 Contemporary Military Environment II Spring.
+Detailed discussions focus on actions of the small-unit leader, communication skills, the military justice and legal system, the threat environment, and the logistical support of the army in the field.
+MII \$ 442 Contemporary Military Environment II Spring.
 2 credits.
 Required.
+Staff.